Window Seat: the first A.I. feature film

 "People don't realize you can make a feature on A.I right now, this second.
 We have just entered the post-war New Wave times one thousand."

-Award winning filmmaker Hooroo Jackson's second film, Window Seat, follows his cult classic Aimy in a Cage, which co-starred Crispin Glover, and won Hooroo the Director's Prize in the 2015 Portland Film Festival.
+Award winning filmmaker Hooroo Jackson's second film, Window Seat, follows his cult classic Aimy in a Cage (also on gumroad), which co-starred Crispin Glover, and won Hooroo the Director's Prize in the 2015 Portland Film Festival.

 A digital copy of Window Seat